Lisa J. Merlo Ph.D., M.P.E.

 Gainesville, FL 32610-0256

 Dr. Merlo is an Assistant Professor in the Department of Psychiatry, University of Florida College of Medicine; Affiliate Assistant Professor of Psychology, University of Florida College of Liberal Arts and Sciences; and Affiliate of the UF Institute for Child Health Policy.
 In the UF Department of Psychiatry she serves as Assistant Residency Program Director for Psychotherapy Training, and Director of Research for the UF Health Florida Recovery Center.
 She also serves as Director of Research, Professionals Resource Network, Inc., Fernandina Beach, FL.

-Dr. Merlo’s research is concerned with psychosocial factors related to the prevention and treatment of addiction and the promotion of recovery.
+Research Area: Dr. Merlo’s research is concerned with psychosocial factors related to the prevention and treatment of addiction and the promotion of recovery.

 2000: B.A., Transylvania University, Lexington, KY (Psychology, Spanish and Drama)